Gabrielnero000/PBR-Playground/README.md

 * Number of bounces that each ray can suffer (our recursion-end condition).
 * Number of samples.

 Few bounces can make the scence darker (the ray may could reach a emissive surface if it had suffered more bounces).
-More bounces generate a more accurate precision (in the real world, the rays suffers infinite bounces) but the computation cost will be higher.
+More bounces generate a more accurate result (in the real world, the rays suffers infinite bounces) but the computational cost will be higher.

-Few samples per pixel g
+Few samples per pixel generate noise (a bad approximation for the integral).
+More samples, again, generate a better approximation (again, in the real world occurs infinit)

 ## Gallery: Images of Experiments